justinkunz/ArrayFriend/README.md

 const $ = require("arrayfriend");

 const options = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10];
-const unsuffled = $(...options); // Use the spread operator to pass in an existing array const shuffled = unshuffled.shuffle(); // Expected: array in randomized order, like [8,3,4,2,10,5,1,9,6,7]
+const unshuffled = $(...options); // Use the spread operator to pass in an existing array const shuffled = unshuffled.shuffle(); // Expected: array in randomized order, like [8,3,4,2,10,5,1,9,6,7]
 ```